christina2564/COMP383_GroupProject/README.md

 We do not need to specify column names for most standard GWAS files.

 On command line (to use with your own gwas summary statistics with a different name, replace path/to/your_gwas_file.tsv.gz with path to your file:
+Only two inputs needed with Metaxcan: path of raw data, and path to harmonized data
 ```bash
 python3 run_gwas_harmonization.py \
         -i /path/to/your_gwas_file.tsv.gz \
         -o /path/to/your_harmonized_output.txt.gz
 ```

-To use with the GWAS form the class server:
+To use with the GWAS from the class server:

 ```bash
     python3 run_gwas_harmonization.py \